 Set Email Parameters

-The next step is to setup the required fields for the custom email. these fields could be setup through several functions including: from() function takes two parameters – the email address of the sender and the name. to() function takes the email address of the recipient.
-Next two functions are subject() and message() that round up the requirements for sending emails in CodeIgniter.
+The next step is to set up the required fields for the custom email. these fields could be set up through several functions, including from() function takes two parameters – the email address of the sender and the name. to() function takes the email address of the recipient.
+The next two functions, subject() and message(), round up the requirements for sending emails in CodeIgniter.
 Here is how these functions are used in the code:

 $this->email->from('[email protected]', 'Identification'); $this->email->to('[email protected]'); $this->email->subject('Send Email Codeigniter'); $this->email->message('The email send using codeigniter library');